-The above was the title of an email I sent to a friend at the end of a day that started well before sunrise with an urgent alarm sounding over the whole city.
-I cannot imagine how I would have coped with my inability to read this city had I not had my iPad and Mr Google to hand.
+The day started well before sunrise with an urgent alarm sounding over the whole city.
 A little searching of the internet in the dark revealed that the alarm was a warning system for the acquaalta – a phenomenon which filled me with a sense of adventure, but for the locals only filled their shoes and houses with the cold water of a flood tide.

 What can I possibly say about this wonderful month?
 Grazie, for a start.
-What were the highlights, I have been asked since my return.
-How long have you got?
+What were the highlights?
 Renting an apartment in a city that is so ancient you don’t know how the building opposite your little writing room is still standing; discovering that restaurants could do things with seafood that were unforgettably good; asking, in appallingly amateurish Italian, for one of those orange drinks everyone seems to be knocking back on their way to work and falling in love with Campari; a whole month without cars; the sound of water against the wall outside in the night; the Peggy Guggenheim gallery; the outer islands of the lagoon; more art work than I could possibly digest; a whole month of never having to say my name; the delight and stimulation of trying to conduct my life in another language; walking for miles, riding the vaporetto for hours, having no appointments, being able to make each day up as it came.
 Oh, and the brightly-coloured overshoes I had to buy in order to wade through the acquaalta.
 I’ve brought them home.
 I’m ready for climate change.

 So, dear Hunter Writers Centre and University of Newcastle, mille grazie for the opportunity to replenish myself, refill the aquifer, put on several kilos, develop a new relationship with a lurid orange drink, write poems full of strange new things, and learn how to cope with the subtle rising water.